huss-osman/linux-fundamentals/linux/fundamentals/permissions.md

 ---

 ## Reflection
-Learning how permissions work made it clear how Linux enforces access control at a fundamental level.
-It also highlighted how misconfigured permissions can lead to security problems or broken applications.
+Learning how **Linux file permissions** work made it clear how the operating system enforces **access control** at a fundamental level.
+It also highlighted how misconfigured permissions can lead to **security risks** or broken applications in production environments.